bookofproofs/bookofproofs.github.io/_sources/history/19th-century/karman.md

 * In 1912 Kármán decided that his prospects of promotion were not good at Göttingen so he accepted the chair of applied mechanics at the Schemnitz mining college in Slovakia (today the town is called Banska Stiavnica).
 * In February 1913 Kármán accepted a post as director of the Aeronautical Institute at Aachen in Germany and also the chair of aeronautics and mechanics at the technical university in Aachen.
 * When the war ended in 1918 Kármán was working in Hungary and he remained there trying to bring in improvements to the teaching of sciences there.
-* The political situation made any educational reforms out of the question, so in 1919 Kármán returned to his previous positions in Aachen.
 * Kármán visited the USA in 1926, at the invitation of the head of the California Institute of Technology, to advise on the design of a wind tunnel.
-* Kármán never married and his mother, then sister, looked after his home for him.
 * In November 1944 the funding was used to set up the Jet Propulsion Laboratory at Caltech with Kármán as director.
 * Kármán received many honours for his outstanding contributions.